 Together, they are drawn into a web of magic, mystery, and those who would use magic and power for their own ends.More info →

-Giles Lefton has a pleasant life, with his mathematics, his tutorials at the University, and his projects.
+Giles Lefton has an excellent life.
+He enjoys his mathematics, his teaching at the University, and his cryptography assignments.

-Kate doesn't miss the Great War at all, but she does miss the greater range of duties she had while so many men were overseas.
-Now limited to portal duty and seeing to minor scuffles with the river traffic, she isn't sure what to make of her new assignment.
-Or the fact she keeps failing at what Giles expects of her.
+A full member of Albion's Guard, she is glad to serve where she is assigned.
+While she is glad the Great War is over, she quietly misses the greater range of duties she had while so many men were overseas.
+Now limited to portal duty and seeing to minor scuffles about the local river traffic, she isn't sure what to make of her new assignment.
+Or the fact she keeps failing at what Major Lefton expects of her.

-Together, Kate and Giles tumble into a maze of historical investigation, intricate and obscure folklore, and more than a touch of magics neither of them understand.More info →
+Together, Kate and Giles tumble into a maze of historical investigation, obscure folklore, and more than a touch of magics neither of them understand.More info →